John McMillan MacNeill's headstone, Keil Cemetery, Southend

 John McMillan MacNeill and the family that followed him maintained a strong family connection to Margaret McVicar's family throughout his life and for 30 years after his death:

-This long and ongoing McMillan McNeil to McLeoran family commitment spanned at least three generations and around 90 years.
+This long and ongoing commitment of the McMillan McNeil towards the McLeoran family spanned at least three generations and around 90 years.
 Blood certainly was thicker than water at Southend in the 19th century!

 John McMillan MacNeill had many cousins, so why did Margaret McVicar's descendants receive such special treatment?
 Maybe it was because (as postulated elsewhere) Margaret died at an early age, leaving a family in need of assistance.